 The Corps has determined the proposed project may affect, but is not likely to adversely affect the Wood Stork (Mycteria americana).
 The Corps evaluated potential effects to Wood Stork using The Corps of Engineers, Jacksonville District, U.S. Fish and Wildlife Service, Jacksonville Ecological Services Field Office and State of Florida Effect Determination Key for the Wood Stork in Central and North Peninsular Florida, September 2008.
-Use of this key resulted in the sequential determination A > B > no effect as the project would not affect suitable foraging habitat.
-The USFWS previously indicated that they concur with determinations of no effect based on that key; therefore, no additional consultation is required.
+Use of this key resulted in the sequential determination A > B > C > not likely to adversely affect, as the project would affect less than 0.5 acres of suitable foraging habitat.
+The USFWS previously indicated that they concur with determinations of may affect, not likely to adversely affect based on that key; and, that no additional consultation is required.

 The Corps has determined the proposed project would have no effect on the Red-Cockaded Woodpecker (Leuconotopicus borealis) or its designated critical habitat.
 Habitat for Red Cockaded Woodpecker typically incorporates mature pine woodlands; and, optimal habitat is characterized as a broad savanna with a scattered overstory of large pines and a dense groundcover containing a diversity of grass and shrub species.
 Nesting and roosting occur in cavity trees that are almost exclusively old, living, flat-topped pine trees.
 The project site does not encompass typical or optimum habitat; or, trees capable of supporting cavities.
 Therefore, the Corps concludes that the project would have no effect on this species; and, consultation with the USFWS is not required.

 The Corps has determined the proposed project may affect the Shortnose sturgeon (Acipenser brevirostrum), Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus), smalltooth sawfish (Pristis pectinata), green sea turtle (Chelonia mydas), leatherback sea turtle (Dermochelys coriacea), loggerhead sea turtle (Caretta caretta).
-The proposed work would include installation of 26 steel pipe piles installed by impact hammer, which does not meet the Jacksonville District’s Programmatic Biological Opinion.
-The proposed work would include new dredging, which does not meet the Jacksonville District’s Programmatic Biological Opinion.
-The Corps will request initiation of formal consultation with the National Marine Fisheries Service pursuant to Section 7 of the Endangered Species Act by separate letter.
+The proposed work would be to construct approximately 2,700-linear-feet of bulkhead that would consist of metal sheet pile and metal piles.
+The steel piles would bring the wall out 3-feet beyond the existing wall, which does not meet the 1.5-foot limitation in the Jacksonville District’s Programmatic Biological Opinion.
+Additionally, the applicant intends to utilize vibratory methods of installation for the sheet pile and piles; however, if they probe and hit a layer that requires impact hammer, they plan to utilize that installation method.
+In order to address all impacts to species, whether vibratory method or impact hammer is utilized, the Corps will request initiation of formal consultation with the National Marine Fisheries Service pursuant to Section 7 of the Endangered Species Act by separate letter.

 ESSENTIAL FISH HABITAT (EFH): This notice initiates consultation with the National Marine Fisheries Service on EFH as required by the Magnuson-Stevens Fishery Conservation and Management Act 1996.
-The proposal would impact approximately 5 acres of open water and unvegetated substrate utilized by various life stages of bull shark, summer flounder, bluefish, shrimp, snapper/grouper complex.
-Our initial determination is that the proposed action would not have a substantial adverse impact on EFH or Federally managed fisheries in the Gulf Atlantic Fisheries Management Council and the Atlantic Highly Migratory Management Region.
+The proposal would impact approximately 0.102 acres of open, tidal water utilized by various life stages of shrimp (Farfantepenaeus spp., Penaeus sp., and/or Litopenaeus spp.), snapper (Lutjanus spp.) and grouper (Mycteroperca spp. and/or Epinephelus spp.).
+Our initial determination is that the proposed action would not have a substantial adverse impact on EFH or Federally managed fisheries in the South Atlantic Region.
 Our final determination relative to project impacts and the need for mitigation measures is subject to review by and coordination with the National Marine Fisheries Service.

-Navigation: Based on the Florida State Plane coordinates provided by the applicant, the waterward edge of the proposed structure is set back approximately 2 feet from the near edge of the federal channel.
-The Corps Navigation Section has objected to the proposed plans and Corps Regulatory Division is continuing coordination with Corps Navigation Section for alternatives.
+Navigation: Based on the Florida State Plane coordinates provided by the applicant, the waterward edge of the proposed structure is 100 feet away from the near edge of the Intracoastal Waterway Federal channel.

-SECTION 408: The applicant would require permission under Section 14 of the Rivers and Harbors Act (33 USC 408) because the activity, in whole or in part, would alter, occupy, or use a Corps Civil Works project.
+SECTION 408: The applicant does not require permission under Section 14 of the Rivers and Harbors Act (33 USC 408) because the activity, in whole or in part, would not alter, occupy, or use a Corps Civil Works project.

 NOTE: This public notice is being issued based on information furnished by the applicant.
 This information has not been verified or evaluated to ensure compliance with laws and regulation governing the regulatory program.
 The jurisdictional line has been verified by Corps personnel.